Skip to Content Top

 Contact our Fort Bend County criminal defense lawyer to request your confidential case evaluation.

-• Dismissed Assault Causing Bodily Injury
+• Dismissed Aggravated Assault Deadly Weapon

-The Sims Law Firm, PLLC?
+What Sets The Sims Law Firm, PLLC Apart?

 • Attorney Brandon Sims Will Handle Your Case From Start to Finish